These Quinoa Granola Bars make a delicious, healthy snack that you can feel good about serving your family! Gluten Free and Vegan.

 Most days, my diet is spot on early.

-I am even prone to eating a salad for breakfast.
+I am prone to eating a salad for breakfast.

 Lunch is very often a protein shake, hummus, and carrot chips.

-The challenge is that I get up around 4 am, and so breakfast is usually by 6 am, and lunch by 11 am.
+The challenge is that I get up around 4 am.
+Breakfast is usually by 6 am, and lunch by 11 am.
 This means by early afternoon, the munchies set in.

 Sometimes it isn’t even that I’m hungry.
 In fact, I’ve noticed that mindless snacking is something I do when I’m feeling fatigued and procrastinating work or cleaning.